bochaco/formicaio/README.md

 Formicaio is an intuitive application designed to help you run nodes on the [Autonomi](https://autonomi.com) network.
-This P2P network allows users to share storage and bandwidth in exchange for ANT tokens, an ERC-20 token on the Arbitrum One network.
+This P2P network allows users to share storage and bandwidth in exchange for ANT tokens, an ERC-20 token on the Arbitrum One network (https://forum.autonomi.community/t/formicaio).

 The name "Formicaio" is derived from the Italian word for "anthill" symbolizing the collaborative and structured nature of both ants and the